Warlock (1989 film): Reception

 The film received mixed reviews, and was heavily compared to The Terminator.
 Despite a variety of issues with the projection during his viewing, New York Times critic Vincent Canby praised the film as "unexpectedly entertaining, having been concocted with comic imagination."
 People wrote it was "modestly entertaining low-budget fantasy adventure — distraction enough if you're not in too demanding a mood."
 On the flip-side, Los Angeles Times critic Michael Wilmington claimed there was "No wit or humanity, or even any genuine horror."

 Entertainment Weekly denounced the special effects for being "so low-budget they might have come out of a joke shop," and TV Guide declared that the "aging make-up used to show the effects of Kassandra's curse is not at all effective—a particular problem in that she's a major character and is on screen much of the time."
 Richard Harrington of The Washington Post remarked that the film was "...a surprisingly old-fashioned horror adventure that benefits from the superbly malevolent presence of Julian Sands as said warlock" while also applauding the absence of jump-cuts typically used in the genre and lively period dialogue.

-The film holds an approval rating of 53% based on 17 reviews on the review aggregator website Rotten Tomatoes, with an average rating of 5.2/10.
+The film holds an approval rating of 56% based on 18 reviews on the review aggregator website Rotten Tomatoes, with an average rating of 5.2/10.
 Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100 based on 15 critics, indicating "mixed or average reviews".

 Soundtrack

-Original release

 Jerry Goldsmith's score for the film was released in the United States by Intrada and in the UK by Silva Screen Records in 1989.
 Running roughly 54 minutes, these original releases featured numerous deviations from the final film versions and several cues were omitted.
 In March 2015, Intrada Records released a 72-minute "expanded" score restored from the 2" masters of the original recording sessions.

+Legacy

 Sequels

 A sequel was made in 1993 titled Warlock: The Armageddon, again starring Julian Sands.
 Although Sands portrayed the same character, there was no other through-line.
 "Our film is a totally different story from the original Warlock," commented director Anthony Hickox.
 "It's as though the original film didn't happen."
 A second, direct-to-video sequel called Warlock III: The End of Innocence was released in 1999, again with no direct ties to the films which preceded it.
 Bruce Payne starred in the title role.